 The waterside funfair (juegos mecánicos in Spanish) is a step back in time.
 You have not ridden such a kitsch ghost train since you were 10.
 But you will have to make it quick.
 The Montevideo government and business community don’t understand that people will pay to experience nostalgia.

-The Ghost Train (tren fantasma) is being sold off in the next few months, and the area will be grassed over.
-The helter skelter was also sold off in 2013.
-Let’s hope that the iconic Gusano Loco (which translated literally as the Crazy Worm) doesn’t go the same way any time soon.
+The Ghost Train (tren fantasma) was sold off in 2014.
+The helter skelter was sold off a year earlier.
+Let’s hope that the iconic Gusano Loco (which translated literally as the Crazy Worm) doesn’t go the same way.

 Off season the funfair opens on weekends and public holidays only.